mendix/cf-mendix-buildpack/README.md

 cf set-env <YOUR_APP> HTTP_RESPONSE_HEADERS '{"Referrer-Policy": "no-referrer-when-downgrade", "X-Content-Type-Options": "nosniff"}'
 ```

+### Enabling SameSite / Secure Cookie Header Injection for Runtime < 8.11

+Google Chrome will - at a certain moment - [enforce cookie security](https://www.chromium.org/updates/same-site) by requiring the `SameSite` and `Secure` atrributes for all cookies.
+Mendix runtime versions < 8.11 do not include these properties in cookies.

+The buildpack can inject these two properties into all cookies for affected runtime versions.

+This workaround is disabled by default.
+If your application supports injecting these cookies, you can choose to enable cookie header injection by setting the `SAMESITE_COOKIE_WORKAROUND` environment variable to `true`.

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 6 you can use sticky sessions.
 Mendix 7 brings this even further by no longer requiring a state store.
 See below on how to activate these settings, based on the Mendix version you use.